 Submission or Request – Shazai (謝罪)

-When making an important request or showing regret, it is common to lower one's head in respect.
+When making an important request or showing regret, it is common to lower the head in respect.
 This gesture, less extreme than Dogeza, is widely used in formal situations, such as in the corporate environment.

 Greeting – Keirei (敬礼)

-A variation of Ojigi, the Keirei is used for formal greetings, especially in the corporate world or at ceremonies.
+A variation of Ojigi, Keirei is used for formal greetings, especially in the corporate world or at ceremonies.
 The bow is straighter and held for a few seconds, reflecting professionalism.

 Playful and Informal Gestures